AcademySoftwareFoundation/rez/wiki/pages/Package-Commands.md

 env.FOO = expandable("${USER}") | export FOO="${USER}"
 env.FOO = expandvars("${USER}") | export FOO="jbloggs"

+## Filepaths

+Rez expects POSIX-style filepath syntax in package commands, regardless of the shell or platform.
+Thus, even if you're on Windows, you should do this:

+    def commands():
+        env.PATH.append("{root}/bin")  # note the forward slash

+Where necessary, filepaths will be automatically normalized for you - that is, converted into the syntax expected by the shell.
+In order for this to work correctly however, rez needs to know what environment variables are actually paths.
+You determine this with the [pathed_env_vars](Configuring-Rez#pathed_env_vars) config setting.
+By default, any environment variable ending in `PATH` will be treated as a filepath or list of filepaths, and any set/append/prepend operation on it will cause those values to be path-normalized automatically.

+> [[media/icons/warning.png]] Avoid using `os.pathsep` or hardcoded lists of paths such as
+> `{root}/foo:{root}/bah`.
+Doing so can cause your package to be incompatible with some shells or
+> platforms.
+Even the seemingly innocuous `os.pathsep` is an issue, because there are some cases
+> (eg Git for Windows, aka git-bash) where the shell's path separator does not match the underlying
+> system's.

 ## Pre And Post Commands

 Occasionally it's useful for a package to run commands either before or after all other packages,